ifeelgoods/data-migrate/README.md

 get tired of waiting for the full stack to load on page refreshes, so you have to edit past migrations...

-With Data Migrate, you have the control.
-You can generate your migrations as schema or data as you would as your work flow.
-For setting tasks that don't require any intermediate AR activity, like dev and test, you stick with db:migrate.
-For your prod, and qa, you change their scripts to `db:migrate:with_data`.
-Of course you want to test your migration, so you have the choice of `db:migrate:with_data` or `data:migrate` to just capture that data change.

 What's it do?
 -------------